Depending on your document’s status and the current task, you will have to take different steps to modify a document.

 Note: When replacing a file, annotations are retained at the same x,y coordinates as the prior file.
 If the document layout changed, they may need to be moved for accurate placement.

-When a document is in review, the job initiator, content owner, collaborators, and coordinators can temporarily withdraw and edit the document.
+When a document is in review, the workflow Initiator, Content Owner, Collaborators, and Coordinators can withdraw and edit the document.

 - Click on "More Actions" in the bottom right corner of the toolbar.

-- If you are the job initiator, content owner, collaborator, or coordinator, you will see a menu option called Edit.
+If you are the workflow Initiator, Content Owner, Collaborator, or Coordinator, you will see a menu option called Edit.
 Click "Edit."

 - Provide a reason for the edits.

-- Upload the edited file and/or edit the details and proceed with the job as you normally would.
+- Upload the edited file and/or edit the details and proceed with the workflow as you normally would.

-The job will proceed as if the document received a vote outcome of Amend and Resubmit.
-In other words, the job will go through another circulation and the document’s minor version number will increase.
+The workflow will proceed as if the document received a vote outcome of Amend and Resubmit.
+In other words, the workflow will go through another circulation and the document’s minor version number will increase.

 If a reviewer has already voted on a document that has been edited, they will have to vote again.
-If you are interested in viewing the reason for edit, you can see it in the audit trail and in the task panel for the edited version.
+To view the reason for the Edit, reference the audit trail or the task panel for the edited version.

-If you need to change anything about an approved document or its properties, you must start a new job.
-This can be done from the More Actions menu.
+If you need to change anything about an approved document or its properties, you must start a new workflow (in some cases, a user with appropriate permissions may also change a document’s properties directly without review).
+To start a new workflow, navigate to the More Actions menu in the Viewer.
 The options available in the More Actions menu is configurable by customer, so you may see a variant of the options in the below screenshot.
-Please also note that depending on the type of job you start and your organization's SOPs, the major or minor version number may increase.

 - Open the document you want to edit in the Viewer.